HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Stripping Down The Cooker

-I drilled the lid for the thermometer using the Unibit step drill bit process described on the Mounting A Thermometer page.
+I drilled a 3/4″ hole in the lid for the thermometer using a Unibit #4 step drill bit.
+You can read about how to drill holes in the WSM for thermometers, including an example using a Unibit, on the Installing A Thermometer page.

 These photos are from The Little Red Bullet Project, but they represent the same process used on this cooker.